ClayAtCW/cocos-docs/editors_and_tools/creator-chapters/getting-started/quick-start.md

 ![hierarchy complete](quick-start/hierarchy_complete.png) ![game complete](quick-start/game_complete.png) ![player complete](quick-start/player_complete.png)

 Now we can fully enjoy the newly created game.
-How many scores can you get?
+How many points can you get?
 Don't forget that you can modify game parameters like movement control and star duration, etc. in the `Player` and `Game` components at anytime to quickly adjust the game's degree of difficulty.
 The scene needs to be saved after modifications of component properties.
 Only the saved values can be recorded.

 ## Summary